Ukrainian oligarch under fire after night raid on state oil firm

 A robust defender of Ukrainian unity, Kolomoisky is widely credited with financing the setting-up of a battalion of volunteer fighters which stopped the big city of Dnipropetrovsk from slipping into the hands of the separatists.

-Replying to a question at a joint news conference with Turkish President Tayyip Erdogan, Poroshenko said the oligarch would be issued with a "reprimand" for his behaviour.
+Replying to a question at a joint news conference with Turkish President Tayyip Erdogan, Poroshenko said the oligarch would be issued with a "reprimand" for his behavior.

 EXPLETIVES DELETED